kevinchs0808/HyperSpark/README.md

 Image Credit: https://dezyre.gumlet.io/images/blog/scala-vs-python-for-apache-spark/Scala_vs_Python_for_Spark.webp?w=376&dpr=2.6

 For this project, I will be using **Scala** as the programming language.
 One of the advantages of Scala compared to Python is that it has built-in functions that support **concurrent programming** and **multithreading**, which will be advantageous for parallel processing.
-Additioanlly, it is also more **robust in bug detection**, and hence it can help to minimize the time for debugging.
+Additionally, it is also more **robust in bug detection**, and hence it can help to minimize the time for debugging.
 However, take note that Scala is harder to learn compared to Python.
 But if you have used Java before, Scala is actually similar to it.

 ## Gradle